apiel/zicBox/NOTE.md

 - TODO pad motion recorder

 - TODO button shift can change encoder resolution

-- TODO oscEncoder use time to make bigger step...

 - INFO Should SDL in draw be injectable?
 What if we want to use those i2c 1306 display or similar...